Canadian Nationalist Party (2017): History

 A complaint was filed with the RCMP against Patron by the Friends of Simon Wiesenthal Center on July 15, 2020.
 In their complaint they claim that a post on the party's Facebook page constitutes hate speech.
-The RCMP had investigated the party in 2019 for a similar claim.
-Patron was arrested by the RCMP and charged with willful promotion of hate on February 17, 2021, in connection to the complaint.
+Patron was arrested by the RCMP and charged with wilful promotion of hate on February 17, 2021, in connection to the complaint.

 Gus Stefanis assumed leadership of the party on August 27, 2021.

 The CNP was deregistered by Elections Canada on March 31, 2022, due to its failure to maintain an active party membership of at least 250.